akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - i have bought a shower filter 2 months before it is not working now.
 What should I do
 - the product is not working, i need to return the product
 - i have an issue with shower head
+- Seems like the shower filter stopped working after two weeks...

 ## intent:build_material
 - what is it made of